Generating income and maximising funds

 Start by making the most of the funding available to you.
 Have a good marketing plan in place, to attract more pupils and fill your published attendance number (PAN).
 Having higher pupil numbers means your school will receive more funding.

 Make sure that as many eligible pupils as possible apply for free school meals (FSM).
 This will boost the amount of pupil premium funding your school receives.
-Use our template letter to encourage parents/carers to register their children for FSM.
+Think about what you offer for eligible pupils, such as discounted trip costs, to incentivise registration.

 Use benchmarking to identify priorities